Permalinks has a minor influence on search engine ranking, the importance of a well-structured URL can never be overemphasized.

 Choosing The Best WordPress URL Structure

-While picking a URL structure may look more straightforward, you must do it correctly to ensure it helps your SEO and website users.
+While selecting a URL structure may seem straightforward, it must be done correctly to ensure it benefits both your SEO and website users.

 Depending on your website content, industry, or niche, you must follow specific guidelines or tips to create SEO-friendly permalinks that help your ranking.

-For example, using symbols, special characters, or numbers can make your permalink difficult to read for the user.
-It could also confuse search engines on the relevance of your topic to users’ queries.
+For example, using symbols, special characters, or numbers can make your permalink difficult for users to read and confuse search engines about the relevance of your topic to users’ queries.

-Here are tips and advice for choosing the best URL structure for your WordPress blog
+Here are some tips and advice for selecting the optimal URL structure for your WordPress blog.

 Note that some of these permalink best practices are more of general acceptance and what Google prefers.
 It is not that you can not break the rule, but you might be the exception and get users confused.
 So, follow the flow and the consensus.